nielsenjared/nielsenjared.github.io/content/blog/learn-git-branch-workflow/index.md

 ## Learn Git Fork & Pull Request Workflow

-In the next tutorial you will learn how to use branches when working with a forked repository.
+In the next tutorial you will [Learn Git Fork & Pull Request Workflow](/learn-git-fork-pull-request/).